 Fatty acids are important for a healthy immune system.
 Dogs produce some of the fatty acids they need, but not all of them, so they need to obtain more of these so-called “essential” fatty acids from their diet or supplements.
-A dog suffering from allergies may need more DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid), fatty acids found in marine fish oil.
+A dog suffering from allergies may need more DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid), fatty acids found in fish oil.
 You can increase the amount of fish in your dog’s diet but to get the full allergy-fighting benefits, you may want to consider giving your dog a fish oil supplement.
 If your dog is allergic to fish, however, you should avoid DHA and EPA supplements as well as fish in their food.

 2. Ward off fleas naturally

 If your dog is allergic to flea saliva then even one bite can cause flea allergy dermatitis, a severe skin rash that causes itchiness and can lead to sores and hair loss.
 There are many over-the-counter and prescription flea control products, including collars, shampoos, oral medication, and spot-on treatments that can help protect your dog from fleas.
 However, since dogs with severe allergies can also be sensitive to chemicals, you may want to look for a more natural treatment.

 Apple cider vinegar has long been a simple home remedy used to soothe irritated skin, so you can apply it directly to a rash caused by fleas.
 It may also be able to prevent flea infestations.
 Put diluted vinegar (available at your corner grocery store) in a spray bottle and spray your dog all over following a bath.
 The vinegar acts as a barrier on your pet’s skin, making it inhospitable to fleas and stopping them from even thinking of attacking your dog.